btcpayserver/btcpayserver/README.md

 ## Other dependencies

-For more information see the documentation [How to deploy a BTCPay server instance](https://github.com/btcpayserver/btcpayserver-doc/#deployment).
+For more information, see the documentation: [How to deploy a BTCPay server instance](https://github.com/btcpayserver/btcpayserver-doc/#deployment).